Table of contents

 The Challenge Requirements

 20 Applicants will be chosen to receive the kit above and these successful applicants will be our sponsored Challengers who must use the TMC5272-EVAL-KIT within their Movement-related project.
-All challengers are encouraged to regularly post their build progress - with 5 blogs or more plus a final project update - before the closing date.
+All challengers are encouraged to regularly post their build progress - with 5 forum posts or more plus a final project update - before the closing date.
 Posts which are media-rich with Photos, Videos and Code samples will be viewed more favourably in the Judging Process.

 Enroll to join the challenge now!